 - Gather, organise and deploy analytical evidence, data and information from a variety of secondary and some primary sources;

 - Construct reasoned argument, synthesise relevant information and exercise critical judgement; Reflect on their own learning and seek and make use of constructive feedback.

 - Recognise the importance of explicit referencing and the ethical requirements of study, in particular critical and reflective use of information and communications technology in the learning process.

 - Communicate effectively and fluently in speech and writing.
 Employers require Politics and International Relations graduates to be able to communicate ideas effectively to a varied audience.
 This ability to translate complex ideas to a wide audience is a particularly valued skill!

-- Use communication and information technology, including audiovisual technology, for the retrieval and presentation of information.
+- Use communication and information technology, including audio-visual technology, for the retrieval and presentation of information.

 - Progress through the degree programme to become mature, independent learners who can demonstrate initiative, self-organisation and time management attributes.
-The ability to identify opportunites for continuous learning and development, leading to future continuous professional development, is particularly valued by employers.
+The ability to identify opportunities for continuous learning and development, leading to future continuous professional development, is particularly valued by employers.

 - Collaborate with others to achieve common goals through, for example group work, group projects, group presentations.
 Employers regard collaboration and the identification of common goals highly.